gorpipe/gorpipe-website/README.md

 # GORpipe public website

-This the GORpipe public website.
+This is the public website for GORpipe.

 ## Writing a blog post